mootools/mootools-core/Docs/Element/Element.md

-Native: IFrame {#IFrame}
+Type: IFrame {#IFrame}
 ========================

-Custom Native to create and easily work with IFrames.
+Custom Type to create and easily work with IFrames.